Bayesian tomography using polynomial chaos expansion and deep generative networks: Application to GPR crosshole travel time tomography

-We have introduced three different parametrizations to be used for PCE.
+In summary, we have introduced three different parametrizations to be used as input for PCE.
 We consider coordinates inherited by the VAE, and principal components derived by considering either entire slowness fields or sensitivity-based sub-domains.
 We refer to these three parametrizations in what follows as VAE-PCE, Global-PCA-PCE and Local-PCA-PCE, respectively.